Birmingham Auto Defect Lawyer

 There’s nothing simple about a motor vehicle defect case.
-Unlike a slip and fall or auto accident claim, product liability claims against car manufacturers require vast amounts of time, money, energy and travel.
+Product liability claims against car manufacturers require vast amounts of time, money, energy and travel.
 Establishing that there was a defect often requires detailed engineering analysis, reconstruction of the accident, and consultation with professionals in the engineering and manufacturing fields.
 Combine that with the fact that most potential defendants are large businesses with lots of incentive to avoid liability, and it’s obvious that experience matters when it comes to choosing a lawyer to handle your case.

-At the Drake law firm in Birmingham, we have been handling injury cases for a quarter of a century.
-Our track record of success speaks for itself: many million dollar verdicts and a success rate approaching 99 percent.
+At Drake Injury Lawyers in Birmingham, we have been handling injury cases for a quarter of a century.
+Our track record of success speaks for itself: many million-dollar verdicts and a success rate approaching 99 percent.
 We know how to handle all the aspects of a defect claim and give every client personal attention.
-Call today for a free case consultation.